Small-time asymptotics and the emergence of complex singularities for the KdV equation: Higher-order terms in matched asymptotic expansions and special cases

 \subsection{Summary}

 In summary, by considering higher-order terms in our asymptotic expansions, we are able to describe the small-time motion of each of the singularities of the KdV solution as (\ref{eq:higherordersingularity}), namely $s(t)\sim x_0+(3t)^{1/3}\xi_0+(3t)^{2/3}\xi_1+(3t)\xi_2$.
-Each term in (\ref{eq:higherordersingularity}) comes from determining the location of singularities of a cascade of problems, as follows. \begin{itemize}
+Each term in (\ref{eq:higherordersingularity}) comes from determining the location of singularities of a cascade of problem as follows: \begin{myitemize}

 \item The value $x_0$ represents the location of each singularity $x=x_0$ of the initial condition $u_0(x)$.
-Here we are mostly interested in problems for which on the real axis $u_0$ has no singularities and is real, whereby each of these singularities will come as a complex-conjugate pair, it being sufficient to consider only those in the upper half plane.
+Here we are mostly interested in problems for which $u_0$ is real on the real axis, whereby each of these singularities will come as a complex-conjugate pair, it being sufficient to consider only those in the upper half plane.

 \item The value $\xi_0$ represents the location of each singularity $\xi=\xi_0$ of the function $f_0(\xi)$, which is the leading-order term for the inner expansion near $x=x_0$, where $\xi=(x-x_0)/(3t)^{1/3}$.
 These singularities are determined as the poles of our P$_{\mathrm{II}}$ problem that have a residue $+1$.
 Their precise location will depend on the parameter $\alpha$, which itself depends on $A_0$, the strength of the double pole of the initial condition.
 Note that generically there are infinitely many of these singularities $\xi=\xi_0$, which means for each $x_0$ in the upper half plane, there are (generically) infinitely many singularities, with (\ref{eq:higherordersingularity}).